Chinese Crewed Capsules

 New Chinese Crewed capsule under the main parachutes

-New chinese crewed capsule landing after first flight
+The New Chinese crewed capsule landing after the first flight

 In May 2020 China launched its latest crewed space capsule on top of their new Long March 5B rocket.
 The capsule performed a mission much like the NASA Orion EFT-1, flight demonstrating the capsule's ability to change its orbit and perform a high-velocity re-entry.
 Preliminary data states the capsule re-entered with about 9 km/s, which would be comparable to a deep space crewed mission.
 Not much is known about the capsule itself except for the pictures shared after the flight.
 It is known that the capsule uses a cluster of three parachutes combined with an airbag system for a safe landing.
 This by itself is quite a change from the earlier Shenzhou capsules.